dystopiadroid/dystopiadroid/README.md

 - 🌱 Currently learning and working with React, Spring Boot, NodeJS and exploring different architectures like microservices.
 - 👯 I’m looking to collaborate on frontend applications using React and some basic backend dev stuff.
-- 📫 How to reach me: You may follow me on [Instagram](https://www.instagram.com/bla_music_/)
+- 📫 How to reach me: You may follow me on [LinkedIn](https://www.linkedin.com/in/balaji-pj-ba8a83217/)
 - 🎵 Fun fact: I also produce electronic dance music!
+(Checkout : [Instagram](https://www.instagram.com/bla_music_/) )
 <br />